Cytoplasmic incompatibility: Evolutionary implications

-In bigger populations, the division of the population into small subpopulations that only exchange a low number of individuals in each generation can lead to an invasion of this subpopulation.

 Speciation

 It is speculated that CI can lead to "rapid speciation".
 When two populations of the same species are infected by two Wolbachia strains A and B, they might be bidirectionally incompatible and crosses between the two populations do not lead to viable offspring.
 Thus gene flow between these two populations is interrupted, leading to constant segregation in development and, finally, to speciation.
 The populations develop to a point where incompatibility would be maintained even in absence of Wolbachia.

-Other pathogens

-Wolbachia are not the only bacteria capable of inducing CI.
-For example, researchers have found that infection by bacteria of the genus Cardinium can also result in CI.